El Noi de la Mare: Lyrics

+The word “an” is a non-standard, colloquial, and outdated form of the preposition “a” while the verb “dar” (to give) is obsolete except in certain expressions; in modern Catalan, “donar” is used instead.

 Variants

 The text exists in other slightly different variants.

 Classical vocal arrangements have been made by Joaquín Nin-Culmell for soprano and John Rutter for choir.

 A version of this in English has been reworked and developed to produce the carol "What Shall we Give?" as sung by the Mormon Tabernacle Choir.